AIM Consulting Delivers on Airline Crew Systems Integration Project

 - Developing a change management process to address scope changes as they were uncovered.

 - Merging the development content timelines with environment planning, integrated testing and user testing schedules to ensure those teams understood when to expect software deliveries.

 AIM worked onsite with the project teams, establishing a development cadence that accommodated for change as it occurred.
 Once teams and workers were aligned, key milestones were met and the project ran smoothly to an on-time completion.

 After flawless cutovers to the pilot and flight attendant systems, each system now operates fluently within the airline’s family of crew systems applications and on a mixed fleet of Boeing and Airbus planes.

 An additional benefit from AIM’s involvement was the creation of a project backlog of priorities the development teams are working on to further tune and enhance the systems moving forward.

-Upon the systems integration project’s completion, the airline requested for the AIM resource to lead a larger and longer-term project.
+Upon the systems integration project’s completion, the airline requested for the AIM Technical Delivery Expert to lead a larger and longer-term project.